GabriFalko/the-count-from-sesame-street/README.md

 3. **Slack Notification:**
    The bot uses Slack's "Incoming Webhook" feature to send the message to your team's Slack channel.
 No manual steps are needed.

 <p align="center">
   <img src="/assets/the-count-diagram.drawio.svg" default="the-count-diagram.drawio">
 </p>

+`Some unfinished features are included in this model`

 ---